RMS Queen Mary

 Queen Mary sailed on her maiden voyage on 27 May 1936 and won the Blue Riband that August; she lost the title to in 1937 and recaptured it in 1938, holding it until 1952, when the new claimed it.
 With the outbreak of World War II, she was converted into a troopship and ferried Allied soldiers during the conflict.
-On one voyage in 1943, she carried over 16,600 people, still the record for the most people on one vessel at the same time.
+On one voyage in 1943, she carried over 16,600 people, setting a record for the most people carried on one vessel at the same time that still stands.

 Following the war, Queen Mary returned to passenger service and, along with Queen Elizabeth, commenced the two-ship transatlantic passenger service for which the two ships were initially built.
 The pair dominated the transatlantic passenger transportation market until the dawn of the jet age in the late 1950s.
 By the mid-1960s, Queen Mary was ageing and operating at a loss.

 After several years of decreased profits, Cunard officially retired the Queen Mary from service in 1967.
 Bought by the City of Long Beach to function as a restaurant, museum, and hotel, she left Southampton for the last time on 31 October 1967 and sailed to the Port of Long Beach where she was permanently moored.
 After undergoing extensive refurbishment and modifications, Queen Mary opened to the public in 1971 and has remained operational since.